American Psycho (soundtrack): Critical reception

 Derrick Mathis, in his review for AllMusic, added that the "loud, ham-fisted goth rock" cinematically illustrated the nature of Bateman and also felt that it "holds up as fresh as anything out today."
 In a negative review, Margaret Moser of The Austin Chronicle assigned oneand-a-half-star and wrote "Somewhere out there is a killer Eighties soundtrack waiting to be made, but American Psycho just doesn't cut it."
-Shaurya Thapa and Stephen Barker of ScreenRant summarized "Each song in the soundtrack has a distinct role in the movie, reflecting different scenes and revealing aspects of Patrick Bateman's personality."
+Shaurya Thapa and Stephen Barker of Screen Rant summarized "Each song in the soundtrack has a distinct role in the movie, reflecting different scenes and revealing aspects of Patrick Bateman's personality."

 Controversy

 The Huey Lewis and the News' "Hip to Be Square" was featured in the film in a sequence where Bateman kills Paul Allen (played by Jared Leto) and the song is played in the background.
 However, it was not included in the soundtrack album that resulted in Koch Records forcing to recall approximately 100,000 copies of the album.

-Koch Records' president Bob Frank claimed that the removal was due to Lewis objecting to the film's violence, but Lewis' manager Bob Brown claimed that Lewis had not seen the film and had allowed a portion of the song to be used; he added that the song was included in the album without their permission, which he speculated was a publicity stunt.
+Koch Records' president Bob Frank claimed that the removal was due to Lewis objecting to the film's violence, but Lewis' manager Bob Brown claimed that the song was included in the album without their permission, which he speculated was a publicity stunt.

 In a later interview, Lewis dismissed Frank's claims being "completely made up".
+Lewis would go on to parody this scene in a Funny or Die sketch with Weird Al. Lewis playing the parody role of Patrick Bateman, leading to more credibility that Lewis didn't appose the violence of the scene.